 Step Two

-We came to trust that Reality itself was already holding us, and that by relaxing our grip, we could be brought back into balance.
+We came to trust that Reality itself was already holding us, and that by relaxing our grip, we could be brought into balance.

 Step Two begins where Step One leaves off.
 After admitting that self-will is not enough, many of us are left with a simple, unsettling question: If I'm not the one holding everything together, then what is?
 Most of us have spent a long time believing it was all up to us.